- What are the residence halls like?

 You'll be placing hot entrees, hamburgers, salad, cereal, soup or dessert on your plate at the Benham-Pence Student Center Dining Room, commonly referred to as the CDR, which serves the entire residence hall community.
 For your first year you are required to contract for the Carte Blanche or 225 meal plan with 100 bonus dollars additional for each plan.
 You can use these bonus dollars to buy snacks or meals at Post 95 in the Student Center, Simply to Go in the Barbara Deer Kuss Science Center, Founders, and/or additional meals in the Center Dining Room.

 We allow one refrigerator per double room, and they must meet the following specifications: 120 volts, 60 cycle AC, 200 watts, 2 amps.
-Micro-fridges (one per room) are available for rent through Open Space Concepts (www.openspaceconcepts.com).
+Micro-fridge units (one per room) are available for rent through our campus approved vendor www.bedloft.com

 The only type of microwave that is permitted in residence hall rooms is a microwave/refrigerator combination unit.
 You are not permitted to have a stand-alone microwave.
-Micro-fridges (one per room) are available for rent through Open Space Concepts (www.openspaceconcepts.com).
-If you do not obtain a micro-fridge, there is one common microwave available in each of the residence halls.
+The only Micro-fridges permitted in campus housing (one per room) are available for rent through our campus-approved vendor www.bedloft.com.
+If you do not obtain a micro-fridge, there are common microwaves available in each of the residence halls.

 You and your roommate are responsible for your room; building service personnel clean common areas, such as lounges and bathrooms.

 You will quickly become an expert in detergent, bleach, and what does and doesn't go in the dryer!
-Laundry facilities in each hall include washers and dryers are free of charge...no need to bring quarters!!
+Laundry facilities in each hall include washers and dryers are free of charge.

 - Use your own desk or stretch out on your bed with your books.
 Each hall has quiet hours Sunday through Thursday from 9 p.m. to 9 a.m. with 24-hour courtesy hours.
 Friday and Saturday quiet hours are from 10 p.m. to 10 a.m. with 24-hour courtesy hours;